 Our business is currently conducted by our wholly-owned subsidiaries, Artisan Specialty Foods, Inc. ("Artisan"), Food Innovations, Inc. ("Food Innovations" or "FII"), Food New Media Group, Inc. ("FNM"), Organic Food Brokers, Inc. ("OFB"), Gourmet Food Service Group, Inc. ("GFG"), Gourmet Foodservice Warehouse, Inc., Gourmeting, Inc.; The Fresh Diet, Inc. ("The Fresh Diet" or "FD"), The Haley Group, Inc. ("Haley"), 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.), ("Gourmet" and collectively with IVFH and other subsidiaries, the "Company" or "IVFH").
 Since its incorporation, the Company primarily through FII's relationship with US Food, Inc. ("U.S. Foods" or "USF"), has been in the business of providing premium restaurants, within 24 - 72 hours, with the freshest origin-specific perishables, specialty food products, and healthcare products shipped directly from our network of vendors and from our warehouses.
 Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, hospitals and catering houses.
-Gourmet has been in the business of providing consumers with gourmet food products shipped directly from our network of vendors and from our warehouses within 24 - 72 hours.
-GFG is focused on expanding the Company's program offerings to additional customers.
+Gourmet has been in the business of providing consumers with gourmet food products shipped directly from our network of vendors and from our warehouses shipped is focused on expanding the Company's program offerings to additional customers.
 In our business model, we receive orders from our customers and then work closely with our suppliers and our warehouse facilities to have the orders fulfilled.
 In order to maintain freshness and quality, we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier services.

 The Fresh Diet is the nationwide leader in freshly prepared gourmet specialty meals, using the finest specialty, artisanal, direct from source ingredients, delivered daily, directly to consumers using The Fresh Diet® platform.
 The Fresh Diet's platform includes a company managed and owned preparation and logistics infrastructure, including a comprehensive company managed network of same day and next day last mile food delivery capabilities.
 Artisan is a supplier of over 1,500 niche gourmet products to over 500 customers in the Greater Chicago area.
 Haley provides consulting services and other solutions to its clients in the food industry.
-Haley is a dedicated foodservice consulting and advisory firm that works closely with companies to access private label and manufacturers' label food service opportunities with the intent of helping them launch and commercialize new products in the broadline foodservice industry and get products distributed via national broadline food distributors.
+Haley is a dedicated foodservice consulting and advisory firm that works closely with companies to access private label and manufacturers' label food service opportunities with the intent of helping them launch and commercialize new products in the broadline food distributors.
+OFB is a dedicated foodservice consulting and advisory firm that works closely with companies to access private label and manufacturers' label food service industry is a dedicater opportunities with the intent of helping them launch and commercialize new products in the broadline food distributors.
 OFB is a dedicated foodservice consulting and advisory firm that works closely with companies to access private label and manufacturers' label food service opportunities with the intent of helping them launch and commercialize new products in the retail foodservice industry and provides emerging food brands distribution and shelf placement access in all of the major metro markets in the food retail industry.